pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   :param int index: existing 0-based index to be displayed
   :return: None

-  Change the entry being displayed, where applicable.
+  Change the entry being displayed on ND (Navigation Display), where applicable.

   For example, on the Airbus: